For the First Time in Forever: A Frozen Sing-Along Celebration: Disney's Hollywood Studios version

+Disney Cruise Line

+An exact production of the Hollywood Studios version of the show takes place during the 2026 Alaskan voyages, during the glacier viewing day of the itinerary, aboard the Disney Magic and Disney Wonder ships of Disney Cruise Line on the midship ninth deck Funnel Vision pool stage.

-Disney's Jollywood Nights
+Disney Jollywood Nights

 On November 12, 2023, Disney's Hollywood Studios announced a new show, What's This?
-Tim Burton's The Nightmare Before Christmas Sing-Along, which would be performed evenings in the Hyperion Theater, during the new Disney's Jollywood Nights holiday event.
-The Frozen show would continue its regular schedule during the holidays.
+Tim Burton's The Nightmare Before Christmas Sing-Along, which would be performed evenings in the Hyperion Theater, during the new annual Disney Jollywood Nights holiday event, while For the First Time in Forever would continue to run during daytime park hours on days when Jollywood Nights takes place, during the holidays.

 Disney California Adventure version

 On January 7, 2015, the Muppet*Vision 3D theater in Hollywood Land at Disney California Adventure began operating as the Crown Jewel Theater and presented the show as part of the park's "Frozen Fun" event.
 Although the event officially ended on May 15, 2015, the venue held the Frozen sing-along show until April 17, 2016.
 It was then closed, and the theater was renamed the Sunset Showcase Theater with a movie preview in May 2016.
 Since April 2019, the Sunset Showcase Theater has been showing Mickey's PhilharMagic.